adlnet/ADL_LRS/readme.md

 Note: Under ADL_LRS/adl_lrs/settings.py, make sure the database USER and PASSWORD are the same as the db_owner created earlier.
 Also, be sure to replace the current SECRET_KEY flag with a secret string of your own, and be sure not to share it.

+Set Site Scheme

+  Inside of ADL_LRS/adl_lrs/settings.py there is a SITE_SCHEME value you should set (defaults to http but if you're using https set it here)

 Setup the environment

     fab setup_env